-- co-founder and CEO of Amati - began his fund management career began in 1998 with Stewart Ivory, where he gained experience in UK, emerging market, and global equities - in 2000, Stewart Ivory was taken over by First State and became manager of what is now SMCO - in 2004 appointed Head of UK Equities at First State - in early 2005, launched Amati VCT plc and he also managed Amati VCT 2 after the investment management contract moved to in 2010 (In 2018 Amati VCT merged into Amati VCT 2 which was then renamed Amati AIM VCT) - co-founded Amati in 2010, following the management buyout of Noble Fund Managers from Noble Group, having joined Noble in 2007 as Head of Equities - currently serves as a trustee of Clean Trade, a UK registered charity
+- 1. co-founder and CEO of Amati - 2. began his fund management career began in 1998 with Stewart Ivory, where he gained experience in UK, emerging market, and global equities - 3. in 2000, Stewart Ivory was taken over by First State and became manager of what is now SMCO - 4. in 2004 appointed Head of UK Equities at First State - 5. in early 2005, launched Amati VCT plc and he also became the manager of Amati VCT 2 after the investment management contract moved to in 2010 (In 2018 Amati VCT merged into Amati VCT 2 which was then renamed Amati AIM VCT) - 6. co-founded Amati in 2010, following the management buyout of Noble Fund Managers from Noble Group, having joined Noble in 2007 as Head of Equities - 7. currently serves as a trustee of Clean Trade, a UK registered charity